Tadeus23/popescu-website/README.md

 ## Contributing
 Contributions are welcome to enhance the website.
 Please follow standard git workflow procedures for contributions.

-## License
-This project is open-sourced under the MIT License.

 ## Contact
 For any inquiries or suggestions, please reach out to Catalin Popescu at popescu351@gmai.com .